Foreign Bank Account and CWTON: Settling EUR Airbnb Income

 Do I have to convert each booking separately?

 Yes.
-Each booking has its own individual check-out day (= the day of obtaining income) and its own NBP rate.
+Each booking has its own individual day of obtaining income (for private rental on ryczalt - the day the funds arrive) and its own NBP rate.
 An Excel sheet with 365 bookings annually and 365 NBP rates.
 Most accounting programs fetch rates automatically.

-To manage EUR income, properly report foreign accounts and settle exchange differences, use the Standard Package HostReady.
-You will receive a booking statement template with NBP rates, instructions for reporting Wise/Revolut to KAS, and a checklist for booking exchange differences.
+To manage EUR income, convert it correctly at NBP rates and settle exchange differences, use the Standard Package HostReady.
+You will receive a booking statement template with NBP rates and a checklist for booking exchange differences.